charlotte-ruby/impressionist/README.md

    controller if you are using this method.
 If you add "impressionist" to the top of your controller and also use this method in your action, it will result in 2 impressions being logged (but associated with one request_hash).
    If you're using [friendly_id](https://github.com/norman/friendly_id) be sure to log impressionist this way, as params[:id] will return a string(url slug) while impressionable_id is a Integer column in database.
+Also note that you have to take step #3 for the Widget model for this to work.

         def show
           @widget = Widget.find